 Once on this rate, the utility will review billing annually according to Wis.
 Admin.
 Code ch.
 PSC 113.
+Cp-1 TOD customers shall be transferred into the appropriate demand class as soon as the application conditions of that class have been met.

-Customer Charge: \$100 per month.
+Customer Charge: \$60.00 per month.